Wontoz/MANTiS/README.md

 Fictional Record Label created using React, React Hooks and Material UI.
 The project consists of a single page using conditional rendering to display different parts of the website.

 ### Motivation
-The purpose of this project is to get familiar with the used technologies and to get more familliar with frontend development using JavaScript-based frameworks.
+The purpose of this project is to get familiar with the used technologies and to get more familiar with frontend development using JavaScript-based frameworks.

 ### Technologies used
 * React.js